Wild Goose Filling Launches Canning Systems For Craft Distilleries

-New“Spirit” systems package cocktails and spirits in single-serve steel cans Cans present a new one-serving selling format for distilleries.
-The eco-friendly packaging, responsible sizes and differentiation from bottles give distilleries an edge in distinguishing themselves.”

-- Dan WelchLOUISVILLE, COLORADO, USA, January 30, 2024 /EINPresswire / -- Wild Goose Filling, U.S. manufacturer of canning and bottling systems for beverage producers worldwide, has released their Spirit line of canning machines.
-Spirit canning systems allow distilleries to package carbonated cocktails, still liquor and other high-proof and ready-to-drink beverages.
+Wild Goose Filling, a U.S. manufacturer of canning and bottling systems for beverage producers worldwide, has released their Spirit line of canning machines.
+Spirit canning systems allow distilleries to package carbonated cocktails, still liquor, and other high-proof and ready-to-drink beverages.

 The newest Spirit canning systems are available now to beverage producers worldwide.
 Watch a video of the Gosling Spirit here: